MostlyRice/StarrHealth_project/README.md

 - [Node.js](https://nodejs.org/en/)
 - [PostgreSQL](https://www.postgresql.org/)
-  - Please see the database.sql file, it will give you the queries you need to create the database.
   - The database name will have to be called "StarrHealth".
+  - Please see the database.sql file, it will give you the queries you need to create the database tables.
+If you select all the tables at once, you should be able to execute all of them at once.
+  - Please see the database_data.sql file once the database tables are created.
+If you select all of the inserts at once, you should be able to execute all of them at once.
 - [Postico](https://eggerapps.at/postico/)
   - We recommend this PostgreSQL GUI client as it was the one we used.
 - [Filestack](https://www.filestack.com/)
   - You will need to have a Filestack account and a Filestack API Key.
 We use Filestack for uploading documents and photos.
+The server will not function if you *do not* have your Filestack API Key in the code.
+Please see Installing documentation.
 - [Twilio](https://www.twilio.com/)
   - You will need to have a Twilio account and a Twilio API Key.
 We use Twilio for messaging between coaches and students.
+The server will not function if you *do not* have your Twilio API Key in the code.
+Please see Installing documentation.

 ### Installing

 - Once you clone the repo, you will want to run `npm i` to install all the modules so that the repo should function properly.

-- Then it will be as simple as typing `npm start` to start up the application and you can access it on your browser at `http://localhost:5000/`

 - The database utilizes user roles.
   * User Role 1: Student (These users register as normal)